danivan/reitscreener-exercises/01-postgresql-definitions.md

 * `yield = declared dpu / closing share price`

 Calculation is done per share price date using `calculateSharePriceYield` function.
-Pick the `declaredDPU` value that has an announcement date that is less than or equal to the share price's date.
+Pick the latest `declaredDPU` value that has an announcement date that is less than or equal to the share price's date, do the calculation, and insert it into the `SharePriceYield` table;

 ## Triggers

-Design the triggers that it automatically inserts the calculated `pricePerNAVPerUnit` and `yield` values on respective tables.
+Design the triggers that it automatically calls the share price functions when a share price is added or updated.

 There will be two triggers in place

-* `calculateSharePriceNAVTrigger`, inserts to share price nav table when a new share price is added
+* `calculateSharePriceNAVTrigger`, performs `calculateSharePriceNAV` when a new share price is added
-* `calculateSharePriceYieldTrigger`, inserts to share price yield table when a new share price is added
+* `calculateSharePriceYieldTrigger`, performs `calculateSharePriceYield` when a new share price is added